• As a Solidity dev, how do you handle imposter syndrome when everyone seems more advanced?

 Updated: Nov 1, 2025

-I’ve been working as a Solidity developer for a year now, but some days I genuinely feel like an imposter in this space.
-Everyone around me seems to know more — zero-knowledge proofs, gas optimization, advanced audits — while I’m still trying to debug storage layouts or improve CEI patterns.
-Even when I deploy production contracts or mentor juniors, it feels like my wins don’t “count.”
+I’ve been working as a Solidity developer for about a year, but some days I genuinely feel like an imposter.
+Everyone around me seems ahead — zero-knowledge proofs, deep gas optimization, advanced audits — while I’m still debugging storage layouts or refining CEI patterns.

-Interviews make it worse; I keep worrying someone will figure out I’m not as strong as my GitHub looks.
-How do you stay confident in smart contract careers without pretending to know it all?
-How do you balance continuous learning with that constant self-doubt that you’re behind?
+How do you stay confident in smart contract careers without pretending to know everything?
+How do you balance continuous learning with that constant fear that you’re falling behind?

 Replies